 Your Apple Watch comes with a preset eSIM if you buy it with an app or if you can add its settings via the Apple Watch app.
 On a Samsung Galaxy Watch, you need to complete the setup via a mobile app on your phone.

 The Dual-SIM devices must support DSDS (Dual SIM, Dual Standby) to offer full functionality.
-This is available on iOS 13 and later, and on and newer versions.
-DSDS allows both SIMs (one regular sim and one esim) to connect to a network at the same time.
-When you set it up, you'll need to choose which line to use as the default line.
+This is available on iOS 13 and later, and on Android 10 and later.
+DSDS allows both SIMs (one normal sim and one esim) to connect to a network at the same time.
+When you set it up, you have to choose which line to use as the default line.

 What are the benefits of eSIM?

 The main advantage of eSIM is that it is really small.
-Nano SIMs may already seem quite small, but with 108,24 mm², it is actually more than three times larger than an eSIM, which is only 30 mm² in size.
+Nano SIMs may already look quite small, but at 108,24 mm επιφάνεια, they are actually more than three times larger than an eSIM, which is only 30 mm μέ in size.

-And without taking into account the size of SIM tray and card reader inside the device.
-These are no longer needed with built-in technology.
+And without taking into account the extra size of the SIM case and the card reader inside the device.
+These are no longer needed with integrated technology.

 This not only allows extra space for other components or perhaps a larger battery, but also allows manufacturers to reorganize the internal layout of their devices.
 An eSIM does not need to be near the edge of the phone and could make the devices even more waterproof.